- Plan your visit

-It is not know how many lions remain in the wild in Africa: recent estimates have ranged from around 16,500 to 30,000 animals remaining.
-Lions are now classed as ‘vulnerable’ by the International Union for Conservation of Nature and Natural Resources (on the IUCN ‘red list’).
+It is not known how many lions remain in the wild in Africa: recent estimates have ranged from around 16,500 to 30,000 animals. .
+As of 2008 Lions have been classed as ‘vulnerable’ by the International Union for Conservation of Nature and Natural Resources (on the IUCN ‘red list’).

 Lions are carnivorous and hunt a variety of prey including zebra, wildebeest, impala, buffalo and warthog.
-The pride hunts as a team, using an ambush method.
-It is more generally the females that hunt to feed the pride.
+The females of the pride hunt as a team using an ambush method.

 - Males eat first even though they generally do not participate in the hunt.
 Females eat next, followed by the cubs